01 — The Idea & Foundation

 Drop rates scale with rarity:

-Higher rarity means more affix slots filled, and affixes have stronger effect ranges at higher rarities.
+Higher rarity fills more affix slots.
+Affixes run stronger ranges at higher rarities.

 The Relic System